Allen Fuller (minister): Marriage and children

 In 1832, Fuller, 34, married Tabitha Worthington née Summers (1797–1861) in the Newberry District of South Carolina with Rev Elijah Linch officiating.
 Fuller had moved from Massachusetts to South Carolina a year earlier.

-Tabitha Summers' first marriage to Thomas Worthington (1797–1829) ended with his death.

-Worthington was the daughter of William B. Summers (1756–1823) and Lurannah Susanah Larania Teague (1761–1829) and the granddaughter of Joseph Summers (1730–1809).
-Joseph Summers was a member of the area’s German Baptist Brethren community from which Universalism arose in western South Carolina.

-Thus, Fuller’s marriage united him with the state’s influential Universalist families and the descendants of the German Baptist Brethren community.
-The marriage also aligned him with western South Carolina’s prosperous slave-holding agriculture community.

 Information on the number of Tabitha’s children is inconsistent.
 One account indicated that she had five children; another listed ten children with her first husband.
 Fuller’s last will, written in June 1863, listed just three living stepchildren: John R. Worthington, Marcus A. Worthington, and Amelia A. Truss.
 No information has been found regarding children that may have resulted from her second marriage to Fuller.

 Northern ministry

-In 1823, Fuller, 25, was officially welcomed into fellowship in the Old Colony Association.
-Established in 1810, the Old Colony Association was one of many associations providing an organizational structure for Massachusetts’ Universalist churches.
+In 1828, Fuller, 30, was officially welcomed into fellowship in the Old Colony Association.
+Established in 1817, the Old Colony Association was one of many associations providing an organizational structure for Massachusetts’ Universalist churches.

-Five years later, in 1828, the Old Colony Association ordained Fuller.
 Although Fuller was not a parish minister, he was active in the Association’s ministry.
 He preached, for example, at the dedication of the First Universalist Church in Essex and participated as a minister at the Association’s 1830 yearly assembly.

 In 1830, he was listed as an itinerant preacher in New York State.
 In that capacity, he delivered the introductory sermon at the 1831 dedication of a new Universalist society in Cedarville, Herkimer County, New York.
 This dedication was among the last acts in his Northern ministry.

 In November 1831, Fuller moved to South Carolina, citing health reasons.
 His destination was influenced by a call from South Carolina Universalists for “brethren in the Northern States” to relocate to the South and assist in the spread of Universalism.